Athens College: History

-Athens College was established in 1925 by a group of enlightened Greeks (Emmanuel Benakis and Stephanos Delta among them) with the support of American philhellenes, including Dr. Bert Hodge, Director of the American School of Classical Studies at Athens.
+Athens College was established in 1925 by a group of Greeks (Emmanuel Benakis and Stephanos Delta among them) with the support of American philhellenes, including Dr. Bert Hodge, Director of the American School of Classical Studies at Athens.

-The Founders’ vision, which in fact was translated into reality even in the earliest years of the school's existence, revolved around the creation of a school which fostered the "harmonious development of students’ intellectual, ethical and physical capabilities, especially character" by enhancing the existing educational system with "modern educational methods which took into account the Greek nation’s history, traditions, culture and specific needs."

 Athens College, 1925–1980

 The Founding Committee of Athens College, which became its board of directors, was organized in May 1924.
 Its members were Epaminondas Charilaos, President of the Chamber of Commerce and Industry, Bert Hodge Hill, Director of the American School of Classical Studies, Stephanos Delta, retired businessman and treasurer of the Refugee Settlement Commission, Stavros Papadakis, YMCA. secretary, Emmanuel Benakis, retired businessman, former Minister and former Mayor of Athens, Petros Calligas, former Minister, Harold Jacquith, Director of the Near East Relief, Nicolas Kyriakides, shipowner.
 Later, Emmanuel Benakis who has been a major donator for the college, was named emeritus member and was replaced at the committee by his son Antonios.

-The institution has been officially recognized with the title "Hellenic-American Educational Foundation".
-The courses began in October 1925 with 15 pupils (it was a school for boys).
-A building was rented at Androu Street for $215 per month, and Emmanuel Benakis and Stephanos Delta covered the first expenses (£2000).
-The first Headmaster of the college was the Englishman F. Stroud Read.
-The American Homer Davis, former teacher at Robert College of Constantinople, had in charge the English Department.
-Stephanos Delta provided for some years the needed funds for the operation of the School.

-In 1926 the Greek-American Evripides Kehayas, president of Standard Commercial Tobacco Co., offered $100,000 to the college.
-In January 1927, a "Board of Trustees of Athens College in Greece" was founded at New York.
-The same year, Argie02 offered to the college another $100,000 to buy land at Psychico, suburbs of Athens.
-Later, Benakis and Delta offered a huge supplement of $500,000.
-Other Greek personalities, as Eleftherios Venizelos, provided more funds.
-A new building began to be constructed in March 1927.